jphall663/gwsb_caio/README.md

 * **Understand how you fail with AI by ...**
   * allowing AI results to confirm your pre-existing biases.
-  * anthropomorphizing (ideas like "think," "understand," "reason," "feel" don't apply to AI ...
+  * anthropomorphizing AI (ideas like "think," "understand," "reason," "feel" don't apply to AI ...
 AI systems memorize, calculate, and generate).
   * anchoring to AI results because they are the first information you see.
   * its sycophancy (allowing it to suck up to).